top of page

 An aerial perspective overcomes this problem, providing an early warning system for detecting plant stress.

-Aerial MSI can be used to accurately determine vegetation type, location, structure, and canopy cover.
+Multispectral imaging is used to determine vegetation type, location, structure, and canopy cover.

 Dead and dying vegetation stand out in enhanced, high resolution image maps, highlighting planting potential and vegetation conversion opportunities.